pivotal/docs-tap/install.md

 Proceed to the [Getting Started](getting-started.md) topic or the [Tanzu Application Platform GUI - Catalog Operations](tap-gui/catalog/catalog-operations.md) topic.

 ## <a id='exclude-packages'></a> Exclude packages from a Tanzu Application Platform profile

-1. If you desire to exlude packages from a given profile, first you'll need to find hte full package name:
+1. If you desire to exlude packages from a given profile, first you'll need to find the full subordinate (child) package name:

     ```bash